felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 [pricecharting.com](http://pricecharting.com) were a tremendous help to find fair prices for my items.
 It was exciting to see the value of my collection drop as I was confirming sales.

-At the same time, even my partner was shock, since she had gotten used to my collection taking up the space it did; in her own words, she had "grown used to it".
+At the same time, even my partner was shocked, since she had gotten used to my collection taking up the space it did; in her own words, she had "grown used to it".
+She worried that I was selling too much too fast.
 However, when she saw the joy it brought me to free myself of this burden, she did not mind!

 {{< figure src="/img/hoarding-project/collection-value.png" position="center" >}}